4 Important Details: How To Read Your Renovation Contract

 What Is A Well-Written Renovation Contract, And Why Is It Important?

-Interior designer: Fifth Avenue Studio
+Interior designer: Fifth Avenue Interior

 The primary purpose of a renovation contract is to lay out all the entire scope of the project in black-and-white and it should include an exhaustive list of all works that will be performed throughout the project’s length as well as any costs involved.